nplsk/runtime/README.md

 ## Overview

 runtime is a generative performance system that transforms personal digital archives into a living, breathing composition.
-Built from over two thousand video fragments spanning twenty-five years of digital life, the system processes, analyzes, and recombines these memories into a dynamic performance that moves through five distinct movements: orientation, elemental, built, people, and blur.
+The initial version was built from over two thousand video fragments spanning twenty-five years of digital life.
+The system processes, analyzes, and recombines these memories into a dynamic performance that moves through five distinct movements: orientation, elemental, built, people, and blur.

 ## Technical Architecture